kylehammer118/ME405-Pen-Plotter-Project/README.md

 This  sway led to us having to tweak our motor driver because there was different amounts of sway depending on which way the stepper was rotating.

 ##### Suggestions for further improvements

+A better support mechanism for the arm that doesn't introduce friction or inconsistent inertia would improve the accuracy of our design.
+Each drawing we made we had to tweak our motor driver registers because of the inconsistency of the inertia of the arm.
+A good goal would be for the design to draw any shape perfectly without having to tune our motor driver.